AIF Document Services

 The Microsoft Dynamics AX classes in the XML Document Framework.

 For more information about these classes, see Document Services Classes.

-The XML Document Framework classes are the basis of the out-of-the-box document services that come with Microsoft Dynamics AX.
-You can use these document services as is or customize them for your business requirements.
-For more information about the standard documents, see Standard Axd Documents.
+The XML Document Framework classes are the basis of the document services that come with Microsoft Dynamics AX.
+You can use these document services without modification or customize them for your business requirements.
+For more information about the standard documents, see Standard Document Services.

 The XML Document Framework also enables you to create new document services based on your own business logic.
 For more information, see Creating New Document Services.

 The document services enable you to update data by using AIF.
 For more information, see Updating Data With AIF.